Raviolien/free-genai-bootcamp-2025/2_week2/listening-learning-app/Readme.md

 - Build from scratch the frontend
 - How much does Amazon cost?

+## Findings
+- Difficult to actually fine good youtube videos, most of them don't read aloud the full text together with answers, so llm end up treating them as two different exercises.
+- Further work: create images & describe them in the transcript, so we can do dialog matching exercises

+### @ technical uncertainly
+- Build from scratch the backend: Completed this and it can be run in the terminal.
+- Build from scratch the frontend: Attempted, keep getting error with Torch, but app runs
+- AWS cost: No that expensive for this use case

 ## How to run
 ### Create and acitvate virtual environment
 python3 -m venv venv